honeybee in flight

 You have probably seen cartoons where characters jump into water to avoid being stung by a swarm of bees.
 This is a bad idea as bees will just hover above the water waiting for you to emerge again.
 The best thing to do is to seek shelter as soon as possible.
 Try to get inside, be it a building or a car.
 Preferably get into a dark space and leave a small crack in the door.
 Any bees that have managed to get inside will then seek to get back out to the light.

-How Fast Can Bees Fly – Conclusion
+How Fast Are Bees – Conclusion

 Bees can fly amazingly fast for their size.
 Those that are laden down with nectar and pollen after foraging can typically reach speeds of up to 12 mph, but bees that are flying out to forage can fly at up to speeds of 20 mph.